dbierer/php-class-notes/zf-masters-aug-2019.md

 file:///D:/Repos/ZF-Level-3/Course_Materials/index.html#/2/30

 ## TODO
-* Implement the Aggregate Hydrator in onlinemarket.work
+* Finish the Aggregate Hydrator in onlinemarket.work re: `PrivateMessages` module
+* Post instructions for installing OpenLDAP + restoring the LDIF file
 * Is there a way to get `TableGateway\Feature\EventFeature` to work with `ZendDeveloperTools`?
 * Get Guestbook demo app in VM working properly
 * Double check to see if the up-to-date code for `onlinemarket.complete` posted in repo works OK in VM

 * Check to see why a newly registered user cannot logout
+* file:///D:/Repos/ZF-Level-3/Course_Materials/index.html#/5/51: find original image and make sure it appears in full
+* file:///D:/Repos/ZF-Level-3/Course_Materials/index.html#/5/83: find the stand-alone examples mentioned here

 * Find an example of form created using annotation form builder where elements are added later
 * Port solution to Lazy Services lab from *.work to *.complete in class repo